 4. Keep a Handful of Star Metrics in Mind

 As the head of sales/CEO/leader, you will have a bird’ eye view of how the platform is being used, whether it’s impacting your sales and revenue metrics, and so on.
 It’s almost impossible to get down to grass root level on a daily basis.
-Having a handful of star metrics that help you track your sales numbers, team productivity, and platform usage will help you check in on the CRM’s effectiveness regularly to ensure your small business’ growth.
+Having a handful of star metrics that help you track your sales numbers, team productivity, and platform usage will help you check in on the CRM’s effectiveness regularly to ensure your growing business.

-We hope, with that thorough guide, that you’re ready to find yourself a great cloud CRM and be well on your way to small business growth!
-Quick plug: Kylas CRM is actually designed for small businesses, offering unlimited users & features at a flat cost, and free onboarding & training.
+We hope, with that thorough guide, that you’re ready to find yourself a great cloud CRM and be well on your way to growth!
+Quick plug: Kylas CRM is actually designed for growing businesses, offering unlimited users & features at a flat cost, and free onboarding & training.
 You can try it for free for 15 days or get yourself a demo right here!

 If you have any questions or need any more guidance on cloud CRMs and the best one for you, feel free to reach out in the comments section below.